christianhujer/expensereport/README.md

 - Whitespace

 ## Solutions
-To see solutions, switch to the branch solutions.
+To see solutions, switch to the [solutions branch](https://github.com/christianhujer/expensereport/tree/solutions).

 **Warning** The solutions branch will be rebased!